dejmedus/tailwind-sorter/README.md

 ## Extension Settings

-Custom sort order and categories can be configured in settings.
+Custom sort order and categories can be configured in settings

 1. Open settings
    - Click the gear icon in the bottom left corner, or
    - Navigate to `File > Preferences > Settings`
-2. Search for "Tailwind Sorter" in the search bar at the top of the settings window.
+2. Search for "Tailwind Sorter" in the search bar at the top of the settings window
 3. Modify the settings according to your preferences:
-   - `Tailwind Sorter: Category Order`: The order categories will be sorted.
+- [Category Order](vscode://settings/tailwindSorter.categoryOrder): The order categories will be sorted.
-   - `Tailwind Sorter: Categories`: Which style classes will belong to which category and in what order.
+- [Categories](vscode://settings/tailwindSorter.categories): Which style classes will belong to which category and in what order.
-   - `Tailwind Sorter: Pseudo Classes Order`: How pseudo-classes should be ordered.
+- [Pseudo Classes Order](vscode://settings/tailwindSorter.pseudoClassesOrder): How pseudo-classes should be ordered.
-   - `Tailwind Sorter: Custom Prefixes`: Prefixes that identify class strings other than the default `class=` and `className=`.
+- [Custom Prefixes](vscode://settings/tailwindSorter.customPrefixes): Prefixes that identify class strings other than the default `class=` and `className=`.

 **The default category order is**: box model, grid, flex box, background, margins and padding, borders, width and height, typography, transformations, and other.